phpmyadmin/phpmyadmin/phpMyAdmin-Ask-AI/README.md

 ## Configuration

-API keys and provider settings are stored in `phpMyAdmin-Ask-AI/ai_query.config.json`.
-The file is created on first save, is gitignored, and is blocked from direct web access by the `.htaccess` in the same folder.
+API keys and provider settings are stored in `phpMyAdmin-Ask-AI/ai_query.config.php` as a `<?php return [...];` array.
+The file is created on first save and is gitignored.
+Because it's a PHP file, a direct web fetch executes it (returns nothing) rather than serving the array literal as text - same trust model phpMyAdmin uses for its own `config.inc.php`.
+See [Optional web-server hardening](#optional-web-server-hardening) if you want an explicit deny on top.

 To switch providers, open the settings (gear icon in the modal header), pick another tab, and save.
 Each provider tab has its own saved profile, so flipping between providers doesn't lose your keys.